-Learn how you can created preschool classroom rules that support competency based education.
+Learn how you can create preschool classroom rules that support competency based education.
 These rules will help you design rules to help all students thrive.

-Creating a positive and structured learning environment is essential for preschool teachers to foster the development and growth of their young students.
+Preschool classrooms need rules because children work best when they understand their expectations.
+Creating a positive and structured classroom rules is essential for preschool teachers to foster the development and growth of their young students.
 With so much to cover in a short amount of time, establishing clear classroom rules becomes paramount.

 Whether you’re a seasoned teacher looking for fresh ideas or a new educator seeking guidance, this resource will equip you with the knowledge and tools necessary to create a nurturing and engaging environment where every child can thrive.